PNC Infratech Q1 FY26: Why Headline Declines Mask a Strategic Stalwart's True Strength

-Order Book: The Bedrock of Future Growth 💪
+Order Book: The Foundation of Tomorrow’s Growth 🏗️

 Project Category Remaining Value (Rs.
 Crores)